TERMS & CONDITIONS

 8 Health and safety

 8.1 The Supplier gives notice to the Customer that the Supplier has available information and product literature concerning the conditions necessary to ensure that the Goods will be safe and without risk to health when properly used.

 8.2 If the Customer is not already in possession of such literature or requires any information or advice in connection with the safe use of the Goods the Customer should contact the Supplier immediately.

 9 Warranties and liability

-9.1 Subject to the conditions set out below the Supplier warrants that the Goods will correspond with their specification at the time of delivery and will be free from defects in material and workmanship for a period of 6 months from the date of their initial use or 12 months from delivery, whichever is the first to expire and that the Services shall be carried out with reasonable skill and care.
+9.1 Subject to the conditions set out below the Supplier warrants that the Goods will correspond with their specification at the time of delivery and will be free from defects in material and workmanship for a period of 24 months from delivery and that the Services shall be carried out with reasonable skill and care.

 9.2 The above warranty is given by the Supplier subject to the following conditions: